William Branham and His Message

 3. Contrary to Mr. Branham’s claim, this photograph did not hang in Washington D.C. in the religious Hall of Art.
 In fact, there was no religious Hall of Art then, and as far as I could learn, there still is not.
 I have been unable to determine that this photograph has ever been publicly displayed in any exhibit in Washington D.C.
 While I attended the Message church in Tucson, my pastor searched long and hard for any display of the photo in Washington D.C.
 His conclusion was that Mr. Branham probably saw a vision of it hanging there in the future and supposed that it was hanging there at the time he made the statement.

-4. From our forum, Lee (aka Pencilsmudge) makes the following observation:
+4. From our forum, Lee (aka Pencilsmudge) makes the following observation (used by permission):

 "If the pillar was truly a light above the head of WMB - a light which affected the film on the camera - why doesn't the photo look more like the version I edited on the right?..."--Lee